jaimemartinmartin15/puntuaciones.jaimeelingeniero.es/README.md

 - Commit changes.
 - Try to deploy again.

-, you can a Run the workflow manually in the branch you are working on.
-Pull the changes and compare yourself the results.
-Deactivate the flag again in [angular.json](angular.json).
-Commit the new screenshots and remove the results added in the workflow.

 ## Deploy

 After doing the changes in your branch, increase the [package.json](./package.json) version and then run `npm i` to update the package-lock.json